Why AR Is Better Than VR For Artists And Creatives

 Augmented Reality and Virtual Reality are the next natural progression of creative expression, or, if you will, AR and VR are seen as the evolution of art.
 To answer the question, “how are AR or VR applicable or relevant to art?” you must first consider the greater question “What is art?” and how can Artivive help me as an artist to express my creative self in new and meaningful ways?

-Although there are as many diverse and conflicting answers to that question as there are artists, there is one common theme which runs through them all — art strives to express some element of the human condition, of emotion, of that which moves us.
+Although there are as many diverse and conflicting answers to that question as there are artists, there is one common theme that runs through them all — art strives to express some element of the human condition, of emotion, of that which moves us.

 Now, imagine if your artwork could express not only the singularity — the captured moment of the human condition, but the entire journey.
 With Augmented Reality, your canvas has the power to become a story.
-With Artivive your art has the power to transform before the viewers eyes.
+With Artivive your art has the power to transform before the viewers’ eyes.
 It evolves, it warps, it reshapes itself as the moment of expression evolves.
 You are no longer sharing a single moment of yourself.
 You are telling a story.

-But why is Augmented Reality (AR) better than Virtual Reality (VR) for artists and creative professionals, and how can you use AR to create artworks which immerse your audience in a moving story, while remaining completely accessible to every day people?
+But why is Augmented Reality (AR) better than Virtual Reality (VR) for artists and creative professionals, and how can you use AR to create artworks which immerse your audience in a moving story, while remaining completely accessible to everyday people?
 Let’s find out.

 Does VR have a place in the world of art?